maliMirkec/personal-website/site/articles/you-don-t-need-react-for-building-websites.md

 Brad Frost wrote about [front-of-the-frontend](https://bradfrost.com/blog/post/front-of-the-front-end-and-back-of-the-front-end-web-development/).
 Chris Coyier wrote about [the great divide](https://css-tricks.com/the-great-divide/).
 I agree with both of them, but I would make the following distinction: web app developer and website developer.

-The web app developer probably needs React or similar frameworks.
-[Even that might not be true](https://medium.com/nerd-for-tech/why-you-should-stop-using-ui-frameworks-9289f0569a57).
+The web app developer does need React or similar frameworks.

 The website developer doesn’t need React or similar frameworks.